 Know the signs and symptoms of infection.
 Infection during chemotherapy can lead to serious and potentially life-threatening complications.
 Call your doctor right away if you notice any of the signs and symptoms of an infection.

 Avoid other people as much as possible (social distancing).
 Avoid leaving home as much as possible.
 Maintain a distance of at least 6 feet between you and non-household members.
-If you must leave home, avoid places where people congregate and wear a face covering such as a scarf or mask.
+Avoid places where people congregate and be sure to wear a mask.
 Have supplies and food delivered to your home.

 What are we doing in the CareMount Cancer Center to minimize the risk of our cancer patients contracting the COVID-19 virus?